 The FLW Protocol is not tracking the many users of the FLW Standard, but we are highlighting some through case studies.

 Use of the FLW Standard is at the foundation of several significant initiatives focused on measuring and reducing food loss and waste.
-These include The Consumer Good Forum’s Food Waste Resolution, US Food Loss and Waste 2030 Champions, and EU-FUSIONS Quantification Manual.
+These include The Consumer Good Forum’s Food Waste Resolution, US Food Loss and Waste 2030 Champions, the Global Agri-Business Alliance (GAA) Food Loss Resolution, and EU-FUSIONS Quantification Manual.

 Defining Food Loss and Waste